Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 Both algorithms terminate if optimality is achieved or one hour is elapsed.
 Since any of the algorithms can terminate without an optimal solution within the one-hour time limit, we check additional performance measures in the following. \begin{enumerate}[noitemsep] \item[] \textit{Gap}: Optimality gap at the termination. \item[] \textit{Opt}: Percentage such that optimality is guaranteed (Gap =0\% or smaller than the tolerance) \end{enumerate} We obtain \textit{Gap} from the relative MIP gap of CPLEX for \eqref{def_l1_reg_subset_selection} and $\delta_{\mbox{\begin{tiny}AID\end{tiny}}}^T$ for AID.

 We first present the results for the synthetic data sets.
-In Table \ref{table_exp_reg}, the aggregated result is presented where each row is the average across the 10 random instances for the corresponding triplet $(n,m,p)$.
+In Table \ref{table_exp_reg}, the aggregated result is presented in the two-column table where each row is the average across the 10 random instances for the corresponding triplet $(n,m,p)$.
 The first three columns are for the instance parameters, where $p$ is also used for the input parameter for the cardinality constraint.
+The GAP values of AID are zero percent across all instances and are omitted in this table.

 The Gap of MIP is zero percent when the data size is small ($n \leq 10000$), but it increases as $n$ and $m$ increase; the average gap is 37.6\% for the instances with $n = 40,000$.
-In contrast, The Gap of AID is zero percent across all instances.
+In contrast, the Gap of AID is zero percent across all instances.
 Similarly, AID solves all instances optimally (Opt = 1), whereas MIP does not solve larger instances optimally (Opt $<$ 1 for most of the instances with $n = 40000$ and $p \geq 10$).
 As $p$ increases (with fixed $n = 40,000$), the Opt values of MIP rapidly decrease.
 This implies that MIP is not able to guarantee optimality in one hour for these instances.
-Further, the relative gap of AID from the optimal solution ($\Delta$) is very large, which implies that MIP cannot provide a good solution within an hour.
+Further, the relative gap of MIP from the optimal solution ($\Delta$) is very large, which implies that MIP cannot provide a good solution within an hour.
 The execution times of both algorithms are similar when $n = 5000$.
 However, as $n$ increases, the $\rho$ values decrease, which indicates that AID performs great when the number of entries ($n$) is very large.
 For those rows with Opt of MIP less than 1, we used 3,600 seconds, which is a lower bound for the actual execution times of MIP with proved optimality.
 Hence, the actual $\rho$ values for these rows should be lower than the presented values.
 The number of AID iterations increases as $n$ and $p$ increase.
 As $n$ increases, the chance is higher that at least one original entry violates the optimality condition.
 As $p$ increases, the variety of the regression coefficients increases, as there exists $\binom{m}{p}$ subset choices, and the regression hyperplane can be changed drastically from one iteration to another iteration.
 These explain the increasing $T$ values in $n$ and $p$.

 We also visually compare the performances of the algorithms by aggregating the results in Table \ref{table_exp_reg} further.
 In Figure \ref{fig_exp_mip}, the aggregated result is presented in the bar plot matrix.
 The rows of the plot matrix give performance measures, and the columns of the plot matrix indicate aggregation parameters.
 For example, the plot in the ``Time" row and ``Aggregated by $n$" column of the plot matrix shows the execution times of the algorithms aggregated by n.
 Hence, the horizontal axis is for $n$, and the vertical axis is for the execution time in seconds.
 Depending on the performance measure, either one or two series are plotted, where the white and gray bars are for AID and MIP, respectively, and the black bars are for the comparison.